 - Add ice: Fill with large ice cubes

-- Stir: Gently until well chilled
+- Stir: Gently for 20-30 seconds until properly chilled and slightly diluted

 - Strain: Pour over fresh ice in prepared glass